BitOpenCode/Pocket-Sound-V2-n8n-Telegram/README.md

 ---

-## Environment Variables

-Copy `.env.example` to `.env` and fill in your values.
-See the file for the full list of required variables.

----

 ## Planned — V3

 V3 addresses security, duplication, and complexity issues found in V2.
 See [ARCHITECTURE.md — Planned Architecture V3](./ARCHITECTURE.md#planned-architecture--v3) for the full plan.

-Key changes:
-- `Guard: check_user` sub-workflow — removes ~100 duplicated ban-check nodes across 20 workflows
-- Bot token and admin chat ID moved to n8n credentials/env variables — currently hardcoded in all 23 workflows
-- `Handler: /edit` split into 3 focused workflows (List / Rename / Delete)
-- `Helper: register_user` extracted from `/start` to eliminate duplicated registration logic
-- Parameterized SQL queries throughout